 A dental abscess, or tooth abscess, is a pocket of pus caused by bacterial infection.
 It is a localized lesion that is formed into a collection of pus in or around the tooth as a result of an infection.
 Dental abscess occurs due to cavities or decay, injuries to tooth, gum diseases or even having a previous dental operation.
 The untreated infection (pus) builds up and results in tooth abscess that can spread to both soft and bone tissues near the abscessed tooth.

 Tooth abscess occurs in different regions of the infected teeth and inside the gum.
 You can find the abscessed tooth in two main forms:

 It occurs at the apex or tip of the tooth’s root.
 The bacterial infection enters the dental pulp through chips and cracks which are caused by injuries or longtime cavities and tooth decay.
 Dental pulp is the inner soft tissues with dental nerves, blood vessels, and connective tissues.
 As the pulp is infected, the infection can spread down to the root parts and form a dental abscess.

 - Periodontal abscess.

-A periodontal abscess occurs in the gum tissue at the side of the area surrounding tooth.
-The infection begins as gingivitis, which is early stage of gum disease, and then progresses to periodontal tissues and structures supporting teeth (periodontal ligament, alveolar bone), which is called periodontitis.
-When the abscess hasn’t spread to periodontal tissues or is just restricted to gum tissue surface and interdental gum area, it is called gingival abscess (gum abscess).
+A periodontal abscess occurs in the gum tissue at the side of the area surrounding teeth.
+The infection begins as gingivitis, which is the early stage of gum disease, and then progresses to periodontal tissues and structures supporting teeth (periodontal ligament, alveolar bone), which is called periodontitis.
+When the abscess hasn’t spread to periodontal tissues or is just restricted to the gum tissue surface and interdental gum area, it is called a gingival abscess (gum abscess).
 The cause of a periodontal abscess is poor oral hygiene and accumulation of dental plaque.
 This condition can cause loose teeth and eventually leads to tooth loss.